pulumi/docs/content/docs/esc/concepts/_index.md

 3. ***Targets***: ESC *outputs* configuration and secrets to a variety of popular targets.
 Pulumi ESC has a rich API that allows for easy integration, and provides standard output mechanisms like environment variables and key files.

-4. ***Management***: ESC environments are centrally managed in Pulumi Cloud, and can be locked down with RBAC, versioned, tagged, and audited.
+4. ***Management***: ESC environments are centrally managed in Pulumi Cloud, and can be permissioned with RBAC, versioned, tagged, and audited.
 ESC secrets are encrypted in flight and at rest.

 ## The ESC Approach